2016-2018 Student Animal Legal Defense Fund Program Guide: Captive Wild Animals

 SALDF Coalition Building

 When planning a speaker panel or other event, we encourage you to look for opportunities to team up with other student groups.
 This will bring a wider audience to your event.
-For example, on the issues relating to Captive Wild Animals, your chapter might pair up with the Environmental Law Society or the International Law Society.
+For example, on the issues relating to Captive Wild Animals, your chapter might pair up with the Environmental Law Society, the Entertainment Law Society, or the International Law Society.

 Letter Writing and Commenting

 Chapter members can write letters in response to any newspaper, magazine, or online article involving Captive Wild Animals and make the case against keeping wild animals in captivity.
 For instructions on how to get started, check out our Guidelines for Writing an Op-Ed.

 At the administrative level, you can submit written comments to the U.S. Department of Agriculture, U.S. Fish and Wildlife Service, or other agencies when they are considering changes to rules and regulations.
 Stay up to date on new rules and comment periods.

 Include news relating to Captive Wild Animals or your events on this issue in your chapter newsletters or emails.
 Check out ALDF’s press room for the latest updates on our cases and campaigns.